The Ultimate Guide to Creating a Feedback Culture

 Replace paper surveys and complement face-to-face interactions with feedback software.
 Compose dynamic and unique surveys to draw effective responses, and then use feedback software to analyze the data automatically.
 This will reduce human error rates from manual processes and help you make informed decisions.

-Software like Thematic and Qualtrics can unify data, regardless of the feedback channel.
 In addition, some tools are open-source and can be tweaked to accommodate your organization's size and feedback system.

 Consider the factors below before choosing a feedback software: